The Best Things to Do in Jerusalem in January

 Jerusalem events in January reflect that winter settles in at this time of year.
 There are concerts, museum exhibits, performances - but almost all have moved indoors.

-A reminder, too, that this is when registration starts for the Jerusalem Marathon.
+A reminder, though, that this is when registration starts for the Jerusalem Marathon.

-The week before Tu BiShvat is the best time to pay a visit to Machane Yehuda, Jerusalem's fruit-and-vegetable market.
-In the lead up to the holiday, in addition to the glorious produce that you'll find here year-around, the vendors stock up on weird and wonderful fruit that you're unlikely to find at any other time.
+January is great time to pay a visit to Machane Yehuda, Jerusalem's fruit-and-vegetable market.
+Hopefully, there has been rain by now, and new fruits are in season.
+In addition to the glorious produce that you'll find here year-around, the vendors start to stock up on weird and wonderful fruit that you're unlikely to find at any other time.

 It's kind of thrilling to see what you'll discover...